PSORLab/EAGO.jl/docs/src/semiinfinite/semiinfinite.md

 ![SipProbForm](SIPProbFormulation.png)

-EAGO implements three different algorithms<sup>1,2</sup> to determine a globally optimal solution to these problems.
+EAGO implements three different algorithm detailed in [[1](#references),[2](#references)] to determine a globally optimal solution to problems of the above form.
 This is accomplished using the `sip_solve` function which returns the optimal value, the solution, and a boolean feasibility flag.
 To illustrate the use of this function, a simple example is presented here which solves the problem:

 ![SipForm](SIPformulation.png)